 Our web presence is the university’s digital front door.
 We are committed to taking an inclusive and welcoming user-centered approach that provides maximum utility for our various audiences while maintaining a consistent experience across all University of Oregon websites.

-We have a philosophical commitment—and a legal obligation—to provide accessible websites that comply with federal and state requirements.
+We also have a philosophical commitment—and a legal obligation—to provide accessible websites that comply with federal and state requirements.

-Required Headers and Footers
+Required Header and Footer

 The UO header and footer—the consistent, branded information at the top and bottom of our websites—are required on all officially identified UO office, unit, department, division, school, and college sites using the uoregon.edu domain.

 The header and footer provide a standard navigation to audience-oriented content and to specific content for external audiences.
 The links and graphics are fixed and may not be altered or adapted.